SlavovLab/DO-MS/docs/docs/getting_started.md

 # Getting Started

-DO-MS can be run either from the command-line or at interactive application.
+DO-MS can be run either from the command-line or as interactive application.
+Follow the links below to get started using the implementation of your choice.
+For more details on the data display, read the [DO-MS article](https://pubs.acs.org/doi/10.1021/acs.jproteome.9b00039).